open-joinbase/joinbase.io/content/_index.md

 [[extra.list]]
 title = "DevOps Free"
 content = 'No coding and DBA required.
-Three minutes to get started with adaptive full IoT spectrum. <a href="/docs/references/ha/">Built-in HA</a> brings analytic scale-out in high availability.'
+One minute to get started with adaptive full IoT spectrum. <a href="/docs/references/ha/">Built-in HA</a> brings analytic scale-out in high availability.'

 [[extra.list]]
 title = "PostgreSQL Compatibility"